X's (album)

 X's is the third studio album by American ambient pop band Cigarettes After Sex.
 It was released on July 12, 2024, through Partisan Records.
 Recording sessions for the album took place from August 2020 to February 2022 in Los Angeles.
 It was supported by the release of three singles, "Tejano Blue", "Dark Vacay" and "Baby Blue Movie", along with its accompanying world tour, the X's World Tour.

-An ambient pop and shoegaze album, X's features ten tracks of music identical to "slow-dance pop ballads" of the 1970s and 1980s.
+An ambient pop and shoegaze album, X's features ten tracks of music evocative of "slow-dance pop ballads" of the 1970s and 1980s.
 Upon release, X's received generally favorable reviews from critics.
 It debuted at number 32 on the US Billboard 200, making it the band's highest charting album on the chart to date.

 Background and promotion

 Following the band's second studio album, Cry (2019), they released several singles which were recorded during the sessions of their self-titled album.
 On February 28, 2024, the band officially announced their third studio album X's.
 To support it, they simultaneously released its lead single, "Tejano Blue", and announced that they will embark on the X's World Tour throughout 2024 and 2025.

 The band's lead musician Greg Gonzalez stated that the album "feels brutal" to him.
 The musician revealed how he actually had to "write" and "sing" about a loss (of a four-year relationship), instead of just talking about it which would simply "scratch the surface".
 Only then, he would be able to "learn from it" or "relive" it instead of just trying to forget about it.
 "Dark Vacay" was released as the album's second single on April 16, 2024.
 "Baby Blue Movie" was released on June 4, 2024, as the album's third single.